MESAHub/mesa/docs/source/developing/contributing.rst

 This will create the MESA repository in a directory named ``mesa``.

-For this to work you will need to have setup ssh keys and added them to your github account:
+For this to work you will need to have set up SSH keys and added them to your GitHub account:

-#. `Generate a ssh key <https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__
+#. `Generate an SSH key <https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__

-#. `Add a ssh key to Github <https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`__
+#. `Add an SSH key to GitHub <https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`__

 #. `Verify it works <https://docs.github.com/en/github/authenticating-to-github/testing-your-ssh-connection>`__